-ASRS Certificate of Coverage and Evidence of Coverage
+For Certificate of Coverage and Evidence of Coverage contact ASRS

-- Non-Medicare Choice Plans and Summary of Benefits and Coverage (SBC) and Uniform Glossary, visit ASRS website here
+- Visit ASRS Benefits for Non-Medicare Choice Plans and Summary of Benefits and Coverage (SBC) and Uniform Glossary

-- Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC), visit ASRS website here
+- Visit ASRS Benefits for Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC)

 Timeframe to Make Elections Under Option 3